Education Furniture

 Buyer fit

-Projects with classroom, lab, library, dormitory, or dining scope
+Projects with classroom, lab, library, dormitory, cafeteria, or admin scope

 Buyers coordinating term-start deadlines and room-by-room receiving